Yandex Cloud

 LimitationsLimitations

-• You can only query tables created as per version 1 of the Iceberg specification.
+• You can only query tables that were created as per version 1 of the Iceberg specification.

-• You can only read tables from the Hadoop folder located in Yandex Object Storage.
+• You can only read tables from the Hadoop directory located in Yandex Object Storage.

 Supported data typesSupported data types

-List of supported Iceberg data types and corresponding YQL types.
+The list of supported Iceberg data types and their corresponding YQL types.

 boolean Bool